 What is Attachment?

 Attachment is our brain’s way of getting our survival needs met in early life.
 When our moms gaze down at us with love in their eyes, we gaze back.
-This action alone sends chemicals racing around our bloodstream – feel good chemicals that signal our parasympathetic nervous system that all is well and fear is not necessary.
+This action alone sends chemicals racing around our bloodstream – feel-good chemicals that signal our parasympathetic nervous system that all is well and fear is not necessary.
 These chemicals make us feel good, safe and secure.
 When we are afraid and we cry and mom comforts us, we create pathways in our brain for how to calm down after feeling scared.

 Attachment, first and foremost, is a chemical experience.
-Just like feelings are really a collection of chemical responses in the body and brain.
+Just like feelings are a collection of chemical responses in the body and brain.

-The Role of Amygdala
+The Role of the Amygdala

-As children, if when we are scared and we cry, and nobody is there to comfort us, our amygdala never learns the pathway for how to feel calm after getting scared.
+As children, if we are scared and cry, and nobody is there to comfort us, our amygdala never learns the pathway for how to feel calm after getting scared.
 This means, our amygdala is always firing stress signals, and the brain has no way of calming itself down.

 Its easy to talk about feelings as though they are some abstract idea, something that can’t be grasped, or something to be ‘avoided’ or numbed out.
 But the reality is feelings are a chemical reaction in the body.
 And so is attachment.